decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     entities: string[];
 };

+// Warning: (ae-missing-release-tag) "GlobalDirectionRaycastEventsSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalDirectionRaycastEventsSystemOptions = {
+    direction?: PBVector3;
+};

+// Warning: (ae-missing-release-tag) "GlobalDirectionRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalDirectionRaycastOptions = RaycastEventsSystemOptions & GlobalDirectionRaycastEventsSystemOptions;

 // Warning: (ae-missing-release-tag) "GlobalInputEventResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type GlobalInputEventResult = InputEventResult & {
     type: 0 | 1;
 };

+// Warning: (ae-missing-release-tag) "GlobalTargetRaycastEventsSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalTargetRaycastEventsSystemOptions = {
+    target?: PBVector3;
+};

+// Warning: (ae-missing-release-tag) "GlobalTargetRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalTargetRaycastOptions = RaycastEventsSystemOptions & GlobalTargetRaycastEventsSystemOptions;

 // @public (undocumented)
 export const GltfContainer: LastWriteWinElementSetComponentDefinition<PBGltfContainer>;